Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 The user can obtain ENA device and driver statistics using `ethtool`.
-The driver can collect regular or extended statistics (including per-queue stats) from the device.
+The driver can collect regular or extended statistics (including per-queue stats) from the woke device.

-In addition the driver logs the stats to syslog upon device reset.
+In addition the woke driver logs the woke stats to syslog upon device reset.

-On supported instance types, the statistics will also include the ENA Express data (fields prefixed with `ena_srd`).
+On supported instance types, the woke statistics will also include the ENA Express data (fields prefixed with `ena_srd`).
 For a complete documentation of ENA Express data refer to https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ena-express.html#ena-express-monitor